How Many Factories Does it Take to Make a Shoe?

 So much goes into launching a shoe brand.
 It nearly takes a small army to bring a piece of footwear from concept to consumer, and the production part of that process is no exception.
 “Shoe factory” is a frequently used term, though a somewhat misleading one.
 This phrasing conjures the mental image of a single factory responsible for creating a shoe from beginning to end.
 While this is possible, it’s rarely how it happens!

 In reality, there’s usually at least a handful of factories coming together to make a shoe, with sometimes as many as twenty factories or more contributing to just one style.
 Why so many?
 Consolidation can make our lives easier, but it’s not always the optimal way to get things done.
 Footwear is such a complex product – requiring a variety of raw materials, soft and hard components, production toolings, equipment and processes – that it makes more sense financially and logistically to work with multiple specialized factories, rather than gathering all of the required skill sets under one roof.

-Raw materials factories needed for rubbers, cements, cotton, wool, etc.; along with appropriate chemists and labs for formulating materials.
+Raw materials factories needed for rubbers, cement, cotton, wool, etc.; along with appropriate chemists and labs for formulating materials.

 And the list goes on!
-Every year new concepts and process are invented, so the list of supporting factories, vendors and resources is ever-evolving.
+Every year new concepts and processes are invented, so the list of supporting factories, vendors and resources is ever-evolving.

 If this sounds like a lot for a startup to take on, it is.